 I understand the ethical and environmental concernswith industrial animal production (I was a vegetarian for 10+ years).
 I believe that no part of an animal raised for food should be wasted and that converting tallow into fabulous products that people enjoy is a positive use of animal byproducts.
 The issues aren’t simple.
 In a previous post, I talked about common problems with “vegan” soaps, many of which are made with good intentions but use oils (such as palm oil) that cause ecological and social devastation.

 We believe producers have a responsibilityto make products that benefit people and that avoid or minimize negative impacts to the planet.
-Using tallow in our soaps is one way we help meet that responsibility.
+We believe that using tallow in our soaps is a responsible choice in both regards.

 1Essential Rendering: All About The Animal By-Products Industry.
 Edited by David L. Meeker.
 Copyright 2006, National Renderers Association, Alexandria, Virginia.